 On April 25 1949 the US occupation government fixed the value of the yen at ¥360 per US$1.
 After the US government floated the dollar in 1971, the Japanese government did likewise with the yen, as it increased in value on the open market.
 Today the value of the yen is about ¥109 per US$1.

 Thus the heavy gold Sovereign became an international standard that increased in value to 30 shillings, until discontinued in 1604 in the reign of King James.
-In the reign of Queen Elizabeth the shilling coin was issued with just 6 grams of sterling silver, and lighter 10 gold grams per £ coins minted in 22 carat (91.67% fine).
-Called a "Unite" after 1604, it continued until 1662, rising in value, and was replaced with an 8 gram Guinea coin (7.32 grams fine).
+In the reign of Queen Elizabeth the shilling coin was issued with just 6 grams of sterling silver, also a lighter 5 gold grams coin worth 10 shillings (called a "Royal" as opposed to a "Sovereign") , and a 10 gold grams coin worth £1, minted in 22 carat (91.67% fine).
+This latter coin was called a "Unite" after 1604, and continued until 1662, rising in value, when it was replaced with the 8 gram Guinea coin (7.32 grams fine).
 The Guinea's value started at 20 shillings, and again escalated to 30 shillings.

-In 1817 after the wars with France, the gold Sovereign £ coin was reissued, same weight as the Guinea coin but worth 20 shillings.
+In 1817 after the wars with France, the Sovereign £1 gold coin was reissued, same weight as the Guinea coin but worth 20 shillings.
 Minting then ceased in London in 1917 during the 1st World War, followed by the branches: Bombay 1918, Ottawa 1919, Sydney 1926, Melbourne and Perth 1931, Pretoria 1932.
 Minting restarted in London in 1957, though mostly now for collectors.

 The Kurus was introduced to the Ottoman Empire in 1688.
 It was initially a large, silver coin, approximately equal to the French Ecu, or, from other sources, to the Spanish Dollar.
 However, during the 18th and early 19th centuries, debasement reduced the Kurus to a billon (i.e. mostly copper) coin weighing less than 3 grams.